Specialist in content and style

 Scorched: South Africa’s Changing Climate (Wits University Press, 2006), honorary mention in the 2007 Sunday Times Alan Paton Non-Fiction Awards

-Tomatoes and Taxi Ranks (in production, African Centre for Cities, University of Cape Town, October 2018)
+Tomatoes & Taxi Ranks (African Centre for Cities, University of Cape Town, October 2018)

 Oranjezicht City Farm: Food, Community, Connection (OCF NPC, 2016)